Talks

 How big does the audience need to be?
 10 – 200

 Live or by Zoom?
-Whichever suits you, but live talks allow for more interaction.
-For Zoom talks I send the organiser an invitation (a link) to forward to each member of the audience, a few days beforehand.
+Whichever suits you, but I enjoy live talks because they allow for more interaction.

 How much does it cost?
 A modest, negotiable fee.

-Previous bookings have included the National Archives at Kew, the Scottish National Gallery, the Royal Society of Sculptors, the Public Statues and Sculptures Association, the Western Front Association, the U3A, the WI, Probus, the Friends of Shrewsbury Museum & Art Gallery, Chester Lecture Society, the Lorimer Society, Berkswich History Society, the Association of Retired Education Leaders, Explore Lifelong Learning, Paisley Abbey, Renfrewshire Council, St Barnabas Church (Easterton), the Lit & Phil in Newcastle upon Tyne, Old Low Light Heritage Centre, Wedmore Arts Festival and literary festivals in Taunton, Henley, Lichfield and Parisot, France.
+Bookings have included the National Archives at Kew, the Scottish National Gallery, the Royal Society of Sculptors, the Public Statues and Sculptures Association, many branches of the Western Front Association, the Devil’s Porridge Museum, the U3A, the WI, Probus, the Friends of Shrewsbury Museum & Art Gallery, Chester Lecture Society, the Lorimer Society, Berkswich History Society, the Association of Retired Education Leaders, Explore Lifelong Learning, Paisley Abbey, Renfrewshire Council, St Barnabas Church (Easterton), the Lit & Phil in Newcastle upon Tyne, Old Low Light Heritage Centre, Wedmore Arts Festival, and literary festivals in Taunton, Henley, Lichfield and Parisot, France.

 Speaking at the National Archives, Kew, 10 November 2018